 7. Have a cream tea inside the Cobwebb Inn

 This pub actually has a massive history dating back 350 years.
-It has been a shipping warehouse, a corn mill, grain store and a bottling plant over time.
+It has been a shipping warehouse, a corn mill, a grain store, and a bottling plant over time.

 8. Browse the many independent Boscastle shops

-Boscastle is full of amazing boutique, shops and art galleries selling all number of hand made gifts and quirky souvenirs to take home.
+Boscastle is full of amazing boutiques, shops, and art galleries selling a number of handmade gifts and quirky souvenirs to take home.

 The National Trust Gift Shop in Boscastle is also very popular and has a delightful range of souvenirs from local artisans that help towards the protection of the village!

-Velency Valley is an ancient woodlands behind Boscastle which was a popular walk with Thomas Hardy and his wife Emma.
+Valency Valley is an ancient woodland behind Boscastle which was a popular walk with Thomas Hardy and his wife Emma.

 Legends say that a Welsh princess named Madryn settled by a spring in Valency Valley.
 She was the daughter of King Mortimer of the Blessed Gwent and she became a healer.